allenai/allennlp-models/README.md

 Just replace "1.0.0rc3" with the desired version.

-Alternately, you can build against specific commits of `allennlp` and `allennlp-models` with
+Alternatively, you can build against specific commits of `allennlp` and `allennlp-models` with

    ```bash
    docker build \